carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 ### configure

-plug-in installs **default configuration** under
+plug-in installs **default configuration** under:
 ```
 Nexus -> Administration -> Capabilities
 ```

-which needs be configured with your amazon credentials, email address, etc.
+which needs be configured with your amazon credentials, email address, etc.;
+if you delete all plugin configurations, default configuration will be re-created again on nexus restart;

-![default config]
+![default config screen]
 (https://raw.github.com/carrot-garden/carrot-nexus/master/carrot-nexus-aws-s3-publish-plugin/doc/readme-01.png)

 ### troubleshoot

 * remember to click "Enabled" check box and "Save" after you supplied your credentials
+* navigate and refresh : ```Nexus -> Views -> System Feeds -> Errors and Warning Events```
 * verify state of "Active" check box and pay attention to message there, if any
 * click "Refresh" to see if "Active" state changed
 * reduce health check period to see changes sooner